 After verification of your identity, your scores are available for immediate online delivery securely.
 Please note that the score you receive may not be the one your lender uses.
 Scores shown are for illustrative purposes only.

 CheckFreeScore.com provides you with the tools you need to access and monitor your financial profile through the program's credit reporting and monthly monitoring benefits.
 CheckFreeScore.com Credit Monitoring and its benefit providers are not credit repair service providers and do not receive fees for such services, nor are they credit clinics, credit repair or credit services organizations or businesses.
-Credit information is provided by Experian and CSIdentity Corporation.
+Credit information is provided either by Transunion® and TransUnion Interactive, Inc. or Experian and CSIdentity Corporation..